CUPD arrested a young woman driving under the influence on campus Thursday night, after hitting another vehicle and failing to comply with police.

 An officer from CUPD followed the Honda, the driver accelerating further at speeds of up to 35 to 40 mph in a 10 mph zone that has heavy pedestrian traffic.
 Bau, the driver of the vehicle, struck a Ford Expedition head-on close to 2400 Kittredge Loop.
 She immediately exited the vehicle and ran away as officers approached the scene.
 Officers eventually caught up with Bau after yelling for her to stop running, and she resisted arrest.

 Bau was arrested for driving under the influence after she complied to perform roadside maneuvers.
 She was taken to Boulder Community Hospital for minor injuries along with the 19-year-old Boulder resident passenger in her vehicle.
+In these kind of accidents, victims of negligent drivers are encouraged to seek the assistance of an auto accident lawyer in order to receive adequate compensation for their injuries.

 Contact CU Independent Breaking News Editor Nora Keating at Nora.firstname.lastname@example.org.